ElfSundae/Awesome-iOS/README.md

 - [FLAnimatedImage](https://github.com/Flipboard/FLAnimatedImage) - Performant animated GIF engine for iOS
 - [IQKeyboardManager](https://github.com/hackiftekhar/IQKeyboardManager) - Codeless drop-in universal library allows to prevent issues of keyboard sliding up and cover UITextField/UITextView.
 - [TPKeyboardAvoiding](https://github.com/michaeltyson/TPKeyboardAvoiding) - A drop-in universal solution for moving text fields out of the way of the keyboard in iOS
+- [Harpy](https://github.com/ArtSabintsev/Harpy) - Notify users when a new version of your app is available and prompt them to upgrade.
+- [BLKFlexibleHeightBar](https://github.com/bryankeller/BLKFlexibleHeightBar) - Create condensing header bars like those seen in the Facebook, Square Cash, and Safari iOS apps.
+- [UIScrollView-InfiniteScroll](https://github.com/pronebird/UIScrollView-InfiniteScroll) - Infinite scroll implementation as a category for UIScrollView.
 - [XLForm](https://github.com/xmartlabs/XLForm) - XLForm is the most flexible and powerful iOS library to create dynamic table-view forms.
 - [MGBoxKit](https://github.com/sobri909/MGBoxKit) - Simple, quick iOS tables, grids, and more
 - [InAppSettingsKit](https://github.com/futuretap/InAppSettingsKit) - Easily add in-app settings to your iPhone apps.